simonambridge/RTFAP2/README.md

 The client wants a REST API to return:

-- Identify all transactions tagged as fraudlent in the last minute/day/month/year.
+- Identify all transactions tagged as fraudulent in the last minute/day/month/year.
 - Identify all transactions tagged as fraudulent for a specific card.
 - Report of transactions for a merchant on a specific day.
 - Roll-up report of transactions by card and year.